Home/Breast Procedures/Revision Augmentation

 Revision Augmentation Including Implant Remove And Replace

 There are a number of reasons why a patient may wish to have revision breast implant surgery.
 The most common of these is that a patient has had implants for a long time and either wishes to revise the size of implant, there may be suggestion on examination or through imaging that there may be an implant rupture or just replace an older implant with a newer model.
 Implants are not lifetime devices.
-There are also other reasons, less common, where the implant position may require some adjustment, there may be a ‘double bubble’ appearance or there may be suggestions of a capsular contracture or ‘hardening of the breast implant’.
+There are also other reasons, less common, where the implant position may require some adjustment, such as indications of a capsular contracture or ‘hardening of the breast implant’.

 Revision of a Breast Augmentation may also be performed to lift the breast and implant after either a loss of weight or pregnancy and breastfeeding.
 During both pregnancy and breastfeeding and weight loss the skin on the breast may stretch, leaving the implant sitting low in the breast and the nipple pointing low.
 In these cases, a breast lift and change of implants may be the recommended treatment.